mayurreddy06/ServiQ/README.md

 ServiQ is a free-to-use platform designed to connect individuals with local community service agencies in need of volunteers.
 Our interactive map-based system allows users to easily discover volunteer opportunities near them, view task details, and sign up with credible organizations.
 This website is currently deployed on www.serviq-volunteer.org

 # Stacks
-Front-end: HTML, CSS, Bootstrap, Javascript, EJS
+Front-end: HTML, CSS, Bootstrap, Javascript, EJS<br>
 Back-end: Node/Express.js, Firebase

 # Disclaimer